simonswu23/Scripts/README.md

 - Liquid Voice
   - gives sound based moves a x1.3 boost in power and they become water type

-- Punk Rock
-  - gives normal-type sound based moves a x1.3 boost in power and they become poison type, user takes x0.5 damage from sound based attacks

 - Solar Idol
   - x1.5 attack boost in sun, levitate, boosts fire and psychic attacks